Helena Christensen: Business and photography

-Christensen was co-founder and creative director of Nylon magazine in 1999 with Ray Gun magazine publisher Marvin Scott Jarrett, and Kung Faux creator Mic Neumann.
+Christensen was co-founder and creative director of Nylon magazine in 1999 with Ray Gun publisher Marvin Scott Jarrett, and Kung Faux creator Mic Neumann.
 She launched her own clothing line, Christensen & Sigersen, with lifelong friend Leif Sigersen.
 The pair previously ran Butik, a shop in New York's West Village.
 Christensen created a vintage clothing line, sold in her mother's store, the Yo-Yo Second Hand Shop, in Christianshavn, Copenhagen, Denmark.
 In 2012, she created a lingerie collection, Helena Christensen for Triumph, for the UK-based lingerie brand.
 Christensen's collaboration with Triumph started in 2008 as the face of the Triumph brand.

 Aside from her modeling work, Christensen is an accomplished photographer herself, whose work has appeared in Nylon, Marie Claire, and ELLE.
 Her exhibition "A Quiet Story," curated by Jim Cook, premiered at the Locus Gallery in Rotterdam, 2006, and HotelArena in Amsterdam, 2007.
 Her exhibition "Far From, Close" appeared at Dactyl Foundation in 2008–09, to benefit International Center of Photography educational programs and Chernobyl Children's Project International.

 In 2014, Christensen worked on a photography series: Liberty Ross, Liv Tyler, and The Pursuit of Grace.
-"I like doing personal, very intimate projects that don’t require a lot of pre-meetings".
+"I like doing personal, very intimate projects that don't require a lot of pre-meetings".

 Christensen has traveled extensively and often finds herself on both sides of the camera.
 In 2016, she was announced as the "Global Explorer" for the Luxury Collection Hotels and Resorts.
 Her major project for the company was documenting a trip from the seaside town of Paracas to the colonial city of Cusco and the nearby Urubamba Valley.

 Climate change awareness

 Christensen partnered with Oxfam in 2009 to document the impact of climate change in Peru, where her mother was born.
-"Climate change in Peru is already devastating and we welcome Helena’s commitment to show this to the rest of the world," said Frank Boeren, Oxfam’s coordinator in Peru.
+"Climate change in Peru is already devastating and we welcome Helena's commitment to show this to the rest of the world," said Frank Boeren, Oxfam's coordinator in Peru.
 "Peru is on the frontline of climate change, along with other developing countries, which have played little part in causing the problem".

 Breast cancer fundraising

-Christensen launched the second Fashion Targets Breast Cancer campaign, which involves the sale of designer t-shirts to raise money for Ireland's Action Breast Cancer (Irish Cancer Society) and Europa Donna Ireland to help younger women with breast cancer.
+In 2006, Christensen launched the second annual Fashion Targets Breast Cancer campaign, which involves the sale of designer t-shirts to raise money for Ireland's Action Breast Cancer and Europa Donna Ireland to help younger women with breast cancer.